 “A Deep Dive Into The Experiential Learning Cycle: The Experience” is part two in a six-part series

-In the first edition of this series, I introduced a specific questioning process called the Experiential Learning Cycle that we use at The Leadership Program with students and adults alike.
+In the first edition of this series, I introduced a specific questioning process called the Experiential Learning Cycle (created by David Kolb) that we use at The Leadership Program with students and adults alike.
 The basic idea behind this process is that greater learning and meaning can come out of any experience, if only you take the time to reflect on it.

 Here we are going to focus in on the first step of the Experiential Learning Cycle: the Experience itself.
 Because what exactly are we talking about when we say “experience”?
 The truth is, the experience can come in almost any format, and can be planned or unplanned.
 Here is a list of a few experiences you might encounter with your participants: